Radiography Admissions Steps and Materials

 - Submit documentation of current certification*.

 The advanced imaging certificate programs are limited enrollment programs.
-Applicants will be accepted into a program on a first-come-first-served basis according to time and date the complete Health Professions application (including documentation as listed in #3 & 4 above) is received.
+Applicants will be accepted into a program on a first-come-first-served basis according to the time and date the complete Health Professions application (including documentation as listed in #3 & 4 above) is received.
 Applicants should indicate a preference for full-time or part-time status on the application.
 Priority will be given to full-time students for clinical placement.

 *Note: Documentation consisting of an official transcript and a copy of ARRT certification (and IL state license for CT and Mammography programs) should be sent directly to the Medical Imaging Department (please do not send to Registration & Records Office).
 You do not have to request that the transcript be evaluated.